 While Qualified Opportunity Funds might be receiving the most hoopla in the wake of the passage of the Tax Cuts and Jobs Act, Section 1031 Exchanges remain a powerful tax deferral mechanism for sellers of real estate.
 For those not aware of exactly how useful a Section 1031 Exchange can be, this presentation introduces the concept to beginners and guides the more experienced through complex applications of the statute, IRS guidance, and case law.

 Mr. Rappaport graduated from Washington University in St. Louis in 2007, cum laude, with an undergraduate degree in Political Science.
 His undergraduate thesis was a cross-sectional analysis of the corporate culture of the privately held financial firm Edward Jones.
 He received his Juris Doctor and Master of Laws in Taxation from Georgetown University Law Center in 2011.
-Mr. Rappaport is licensed to practice in New York and is an active member of the Nassau County Bar Association, the New York State Bar Association, and the American Bar Association.
+Mr. Rappaport is licensed to practice in New York.
+He is an active member of the Nassau County Bar Association, the New York State Bar Association, and the American Bar Association.
 He was the Co-Vice Chair of the Tax Committee of the Nassau County Bar Association from June 2015 until June 2016.

 He serves on the Sales, Exchanges, and Basis Committee of the American Bar Association Section of Taxation.
 Mr. Rappaport has authored articles for the Nassau Lawyer, Thomson Reuters’ Journal of Real Estate Taxation, The Tax Adviser, Bloomberg BNA’s Tax Management – Real Estate Journal, and the Journal of Taxation of Investments.
 He has spoken at the request of the American Bar Association, the National Conference of CPA Practitioners, the Financial Planning Association, Strafford Publications, the School of Accounting at LIU Post, and a wide variety of law, accounting, and wealth advisory firms.
 He is a founder of the young professionals networking group Hydra Collective.